 Don’t want to read?
 Take a look at this video!

-Skills/Materials required– You need to have a good command of the subjects you want to teach.
-For online tutoring, you will need a desktop/laptop and a good internet connection.
+- Skills/Materials required– You need to have a good command of the subjects you want to teach.
+For teaching online courses, you will need a desktop/laptop and a good internet connection.

-Skills/Materials required– An undergrad background in accounting and finance will help you securing a bookkeeping gig.
+- Skills/Materials required– An undergrad background in accounting and finance will help you secure a bookkeeping gig.

 4) Brand Promotion